Vatnajökull Glacier Crossing

 Meet in Reykjavik.
 Review clothing & equipment.
-Evening welcome reception and dinner.
+Evening welcome reception.

 Early morning departure for Jokulheimar on the western edge of Vatnajökull.
 Start skiing in the afternoon.